 What is Diabetes?

-When a person has diabetes, either their pancreas does not produce the insulin they need, or the body cannot use its natural insulin effectively.
-Thus, in diabetes when the glucose builds up in the blood instead of going into cells, it can cause following problems: the cells may be starved for energy and over time, high blood glucose levels may cause damage to eyes, kidneys, nerves or heart.
+When a person has diabetes, either his/her pancreas does not produce the insulin he/she needs, or the body cannot use its natural insulin effectively.
+Thus, in diabetes, when the glucose builds up in the blood instead of going into cells, it can cause following problems: the cells may be starved for energy and over time, high glucose levels in the blood may cause damage to eyes, kidneys, nerves and/or heart.

 - Frequent urination